 A number of G and W-Series modules were redesigned on this new double sided form factor, and with careful attention to the board layout (as both the 18 pin and 36 pin boards could be plugged into the same connector), it allowed half of the circuits on the new 36 pin boards to be realised in an 18 pin connector position.
-The M-Series were first used in a redesigned PDP-8 machine, the PDP-8/I. There are eight board types in the series listed below each with a different colour handle.
+The M-Series were first used in a redesigned PDP-8 machine, the PDP-8/I. There are eight board types in the series listed below, each with a different colour handle.
 This series information is roughly in chronological order.

-The "Flip Chip" family -
+The "FlipChip" family -

-|R||(R)ed||Based on discrete components as integrated circuits were still expensive, the R Series were diode and diode-capacitor-diode gates, with a range encompassing logic functions and signal conditioning to flip-flops running at up to 2MHz.|
+|R||(R)ed||Based on discrete components, as integrated circuits were still expensive, the R-series were diode and diode-capacitor-diode gates, with a range encompassing logic functions and signal conditioning to flip-flops running at up to 2MHz.|

 |S||Red||Using the same circuits as the R-Series but with component value changes to gain speed.|

 |B||(B)lue||Loosely based on the circuitry of the 10MHz 6000 Series of System Modules.
-Silicon based eliminating the +10V bias supply required in the R and S-Series boards, but restricting the gate depth to two as opposed to three in the R and S-Series boards.
-The B-Series were first used in the PDP-7 range of computers, the range was further extended in the PDP-10 series.|
+Silicon based, the +10V bias supply required in the R and S-Series boards was eliminated, but this restricted the gate depth to two as opposed to three as seen in the R and S-Series boards.
+The B-Series were first used in the PDP-7 range of computers, the range was further extended with usage in the PDP-10 series computers.|

 |A||(A)mber||Mainly analog functions, analog multiplexers, op-amps, sample and hold, D/A and A/D converters, references and other functions.|